trywilco/wilco-docs/docs/overview.md

 ## Quest building blocks

 All components of a quest can be described in files and you can store them in a Git repository for better organization and management.
-The basic components of a quest are
+The basic components of a quest are:

 * A `quest.yml` file that describes what your quest does and its dependencies
 * Resources that your quest needs such as a database, a queue, a Kubernetes cluster, a VM etc